Neutral Labs Scrooge is a new glitchy, malfunctioning passive semi-modular analog Synthesizer from the Elmyra 2 hybrid drone synth maker.

 Neutral Labs Scrooge also incorporates a generative algorithm that outputs random variations of patterns or creates random patterns from scratch.
 This is great because it is also available while performing, so you don’t have to interrupt your workflow to use the algorithm.

 That’s not all.
-The Scrooge sequencer also offers parameter locking per step, and a unique performance-oriented control all mode.
+The Scrooge sequencer also offers probability, ratcheting and parameter locking per step.
+Plus a unique performance-oriented control all mode.
 You can change parameters for several steps and tracks at once.
 In addition, you get micro-timing support and CV slew limiter per track.

 Connectivity